undergroundwires/privacy.sexy/docs/presentation.md

 ## Visual design best-practices

+- **Clickables**:
   Add visual clues for clickable items.
   It should be as clear as possible that they're interactable at first look without hovering.
   They should also have different visual state when hovering/touching on them that indicates that they are being clicked, which helps with accessibility.
+- **Borders**:
+  privacy.sexy prefers sharper edges in its design language.

 ## Application data